Dane County completes presidential election recount: 45 net vote increase for Trump

 "In April we saw an unprecedented increase in COVID in the state, in fact there was an effort to move the election by the governor," he said.
 "There was a shelter at home order at that time and that's what increased the number of indefinitely confined requests across the whole state."

-McDonell said his office was flooded with calls from senior citizens who were afraid to leave their homes, who had previously voted in person, due to the virus.
+McDonell said his office was flooded with calls from senior citizens who had voted in person in past elections, who were afraid to leave their homes because of the virus to cast their ballot in person during this election cycle.

-The recount process, just over a week long, was completed Saturday night but McDonell said precinct information was still being reconciled and data was being prepared for certification.
+The recount process, just over a week long, was completed Saturday night, precinct information was reconciled Sunday and data was being prepared for certification ahead of the Tuesday deadline.

 Milwaukee County finished its recount of more than 450,000 votes Friday, with Biden’s lead increasing by 132 votes.